BlogAre Our Beloved Bananas Really on the Brink of Extinction?

 How Can the Industry Save the Cavendish?

 There are over 1,000 banana types worldwide, but as shown, two big players made the manufacturing cut.
 This came for a myriad of reasons.
-Among them are cheaper, ideal shipping costs, a longer shelf-life, superb taste, and familiar image.
+Among them are cheaper, ideal shipping costs, a longer shelf-life, superb taste, and a familiar image.

 In fact, many of these other banana types may have a 'secret ingredient' needed to save the Cavendish: resistance to TR4.
 As new banana mapping technology is developed, the genetic makeup of these other varieties can be examined for a TR4-resistant trait that can be added to the Cavendish.